carvel-dev/carvel/site/content/kapp-controller/docs/develop/packaging.md

   # Name of the entity distributing the package (optional; string)
   providerName: VMware
   # List of maintainer info for the package.
-  # Currently only supports the name key. (optional; array of maintner info)
+  # Currently only supports the name key. (optional; array of maintainer info)
   maintainers:
   - name: "Person 1"
   - name: "Person 2"